 The start: On the first whistle, the first competitor steps into the throw zone.
-The first competitor "thrower" holds one end of the throw line.
+The first competitor "thrower" holds only one end of the throw line in one hand.
 The second competitor "victim" takes the line and enters the water.
-No practice throws are permitted.
+No throws are permitted prior to the start.
 The third and fourth competitors position themselves in the water on the far side of the cross bar.